ListMatchGenie

 20 regions, validated end-to-end.

 Each regional module ships with validated handling of naming conventions, particles, diacritics, and postal-code formats.
+No config — the engine routes each row through the right module automatically.

 English-speaking